 Fundraising, donations and legacy pledges

-Where we have your permission, we may invite you to support vital initiatives by making a donation, getting involved in fundraising activities or leaving a gift in your will.
+Where we have your permission (see direct marketing/newsletters), we may invite you to support vital initiatives by making a donation, getting involved in fundraising activities or leaving a gift in your will.
 Occasionally, we may invite some supporters to attend special events to find out more about the ways in which donations and gifts in wills can make a difference to specific projects and to our cause.

 If you tell us you want to fundraise to support our cause, we’ll use the personal information you give us to record your plans and contact you to support your fundraising efforts.